AdobeDocs/advertising.en/help/dsp/campaign-management/faq-universal-video.md

 Use **[!UICONTROL VAST]** in either of the following scenarios:

-* The placement will target connected TV inventory.
+* The placement targets connected TV inventory.
-* The placement will target video inventory from Google Ad Manager, Appnexus, SpotX, or Freewheel.
+* The placement targets video inventory from Google Ad Manager, Appnexus, SpotX, or Freewheel.
 These SSPs don't support the VPAID & VAST video format.

 ## Is it possible to attach multiple universal video ads to the same universal video placement?